bytestring-net/bevy_lunex/docs/src/2_installation.md

     # Core formats
     "vorbis",
     "png",

+    # ...
+Enable what you need here
 ] }
 ```

 ### Interactivity

 Lunex implements interactivity on top of `bevy_mod_picking` crate.
-For more control it is recommended to add this to your project as well.
+You have to add this to your project as well.

 Add `bevy_mod_picking` to your dependencies: